I know we are months past the beginning of the year. More than likely you have forgotten all your New Year’s Resolutions.

 Tip: To get out of the ego’s trap of thinking in terms of limitations, add “this or something better” to each intention.
 Example: “I intend to increase my income in 2011 by 50%, or something better.”

 I think setting goals is a really import part of success.
 I have been doing a little tapping experiment in my own life.
 I have been reviewing my goals for the year every week.
 When I say review I mean I am just reading the list every Monday.
 Then I am just doing my regular tapping.
 I am not even tapping on the issues around the goal.
 The simple fact that the goals are at the front of my mind is also bringing my resistance to the front of my mind.
 The combination of these facts with tapping daily is vaulting me towards my goals.
-You can follow my progress in this series of videos (some include tap-alongs).

 I also love Joe’s tip of “this or something better.”
 I have been using that for years.
 It really opens us up to possibilities that we didn’t know that are out there for us, but we might miss because we are not looking for them.